UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Your capital is at risk.

-Freetrade is a newish investment platform known for its commission-free stock trading.
-Like other platforms including rival Trading 212, its aim is to get more people investing by reducing the cost.
+Freetrade is an investment platform known for its commission-free stock trading.
+Like other zero-commission platforms, it aims to get more people investing by reducing the cost.

 Freetrade